alexdiwa/cocobuds/README.md

 * [Kaminari 1.1](https://github.com/kaminari/kaminari): Handles pagination for our search results
 * [Bootstrap Filestyle](https://rails-assets.org/#/components/bootstrap-filestyle): Cleans up appearance of file upload buttons using bootstrap/jQuery

+We used a collection of other software for planning and project management.
+These include:

+* Trello for brainstorming and managing our Agile sprints
+* Google Drive, Docs, Sheets and Keep for sharing resources within our group and for keeping track of our development process
+* Slack for remote collaboration and for sharing code snippets and ideas

 ### 6. Identify the database to be used in your App and provide a justification for your choice. ###

-We used PostgreSQL as our database for a number of reasons.
+We used PostgreSQL as our database for a number of reasons:
 * It is scalable and can handle terabytes of data.
 * It is designed for high volume environments.
 * It is highly reliable and stable.
 * It can easily merge with cloud hosting on Heroku as Heroku also uses Postgres.
 * It is ACID compliant and fulfils the following properties: Atomicity, Consistency, Isolation, Durability, which means that it is quite robust and not prone to errors or failures.
 This also ensures consistency and integrity of data.
 * It can handle multiple complex processes, such as simultaneous/concurrent writing to database tables.
-* It is open source.
+* It is open source and has good commercial and community support.
+* There are good GUI tools available.

+Some disadvantages of using PostgreSQL:
-One downside of PostgreSQL is that it can be considerably slower than databases like MySQL and SQLite, the latter being the default database for Rails.
+* It can be considerably slower than databases like MySQL and SQLite, the latter being the default database for Rails.
+* Not as universal and widely supported as MySQL

 ### 7. Identify and describe the production database setup (i.e. postgres instance). ###

 We are using PostgreSQL for development/testing and Heroku Postgres for production.
 We configured our Rails development environment prior to building our app to use PostgreSQL over SQLite.

+Heroku postgres has a number of features implemented to keep users' data safe.
+These include:

+* Continuous protection: every change is tracked and provides a fallback in case there is unrecoverable hardware failure.
+* Automated health checks: Databases are automatically restored should any check fail.
+* Security and compliance: Heroku performs regular audits to maintain PCI, HIPAA, ISO and SOC compliance.

 ### 8. Describe the architecture of your App. ###

 Rails is an opinionated framework that uses convention over configuration.
 As such, in building this app, we followed the Model, View and Controller (or MVC) architectural pattern.
-This MVC paradigm allows us to separate the concerns and functionality of our app into individual, non-overlapping (but interacting) components, which facilitates a clean and efficient development, testing and maintenance process.
+This MVC paradigm allows us to separate the concerns and functionality of our app into individual, non-overlapping (but interacting) components or layers, which facilitates a clean and efficient development, testing and maintenance process.

 The Model is responsible for directly interacting with the data stored in the database via Rails' Active Record.
 As we have different types/categories of data stored in separate tables, we employed several models that have associations to each other.
-The View handles the user interface, and everything that is rendered to the browser.
-Connecting the Model and View is the Controller which handles the logic and transfer of data/user input.
-It is 'brains' of the app that holds more complex functionality e.g. methods that perform sequential searches on database entries managed by the model to be passed onto the view as search results.
+The View handles everything that is rendered to the browser and presented to the user.
+Connecting the Model and View is the Controller which handles the logic and transfer and/or transformation of data and user input.
+It is 'brains' of the app that performs more complex functionality.
+For instance, methods in our User controller perform sequential searches on database entries managed by the model to be passed onto the view and rendered as search results.

 ### 9. Explain the different high-level components (abstractions) in your App. ###

 The goal of our app is to connect designers and developers with each other.
-At a higher level we created a system where users can perform a series of actions based around CRUD (Creating, Reading, Updating and Deleting).
-These actions are accomplished through HTTP requests that the web server (Puma) manages and routes to controller methods that perform the action.
+At a higher level, we simply created a system where users can perform a series of actions based around CRUD (Creating, Reading, Updating and Deleting).
+These actions are accomplished through HTTP requests that the web server (Puma) routes to controller methods that perform the required action.
 As discussed above, this system is designed and structured according to the MVC architectural pattern.

-The first series of actions describe how users can add/edit information about themselves in a User table (accessed by the model in the database), and the presentation of that data.
+The first series of actions describe how users can add/edit information about themselves in a User table (in the database by the model), and the presentation of that data.
 This is so that each user can find others who are based in a convenient location and who have skills they are interested in learning.
 What the users see is modified, transformed or processed by the controller, passed to the view and rendered to the browser.
-Users can update and delete their profile and account.
+Users can perform other actions such as updating and deleting their profile and account.

 The second series of actions describe the ways in which users can interact with each other.
 This is facilitated through associations between the User model and those related to messaging (Message and Conversation) and favouriting/following (Follow).

 ### 10. Detail any third party services that your App will use. ###

 We use a number of third-party services to streamline our app development, management and deployment process.

 AWS S3 allows us to host images (profile pictures) instead of storing files locally, which improves our potential for scalability.
+To generate our user pictures in our seeded database, we used the HTTParty gem to interface with the UI Faces API.

 We used Stripe to handle our payments so that these are processed safely and securely, which means that we don't have to store sensitive user payment data in our database.

-We deployed our app on Heroku, a cloud platform with its own in-built Puma server and Postgres database.
-To generate our user pictures in our seeded database, we used UI Faces API.
+We deployed our app on Heroku, a cloud platform with its own in-built Puma server and Postgres database instance.

 A list of all the gems/software used in building this app are detailed above.
 [Click here](#5-identify-and-describe-the-software-to-be-used-in-your-app) to view.

 ### 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb). ###

 While our app is a two-sided marketplace for developers and designers, the features we have implemented and hence our data structure resembles a social network such as Facebook, LinkedIn, Twitter and even Tinder.

 Similar to our app, each of these implement ways for users to view other people's profiles/pages, add another user to some sort of collection (whether it be a collection of friends, a follower or a swipe right), and a way of communicating through messages.

 ### 12. Discuss the database relations to be implemented. ###

 The core model of our app is the User model, as the main function of our app is to connect users to each other.
-As seen in our ERD, the user table in our database holds all information related to user registration (email/password) and their attributes.
+As seen in our ERD ([Click to view](#database-entity-relationship-diagram)), the User table in our database holds all information related to user registration (email/password) and their attributes.
 Minor attributes (e.g. occupation, website URL) are defined as columns in our User table, whereas the feature user attributes (Locations and Skills) are held in separate tables, associated with each user through foreign keys.
 We implemented a join table users_skills through which the User and Skill tables are associated.

 We used separate database tables to store information related to user to user interaction (users following and talking to each other).
 A Conversation table defines the pair of users interacting (through foreign keys sender_id and receiver_id), and effectively acts a container for individual messages stored in the Message table.
 The Message table references the conversation and users via foreign keys, and holds information specific to the individual message (who sent it i.e. user_id, and whether it has been read).
 The last component of our ERD is the Follow table, which is effectively a self-referential/self-join table for the User model.
 Here, we reference foreign keys that are user ids - who someone is following (follower_id) and who is doing the following (followee_id).